baklazaner/botpress-messenger/README.md

 bp.messenger.sendTemplate(userId, payload)
 ```

-#### Postbacks

-//TODO This module support postbacks.
-Postbacks occur when a Postback button, Get Started button, Persistent menu or Structured Message is tapped ([doc](https://developers.facebook.com/docs/messenger-platform/webhook-reference/postback)).

-#### Referrals

-//TODO This module also support referrals.
-In fact, the value of the `ref` parameter is passed by the server via webhook and we are able to access these referrals in parameters of input messages ([doc](https://developers.facebook.com/docs/messenger-platform/webhook-reference/referral)).

-#### Delivery and read receipts

 #### Quick replies
 By using `options` argument, you can easily add quick replies to text messages or attachments.

 ```